 Rose Donna, director and co-founder of Magpi, is an experienced entrepreneur and innovator in mobile data collection.
 Rose leads Magpi’s strategic initiatives and manages consulting efforts for partner organizations around the world on a wide range of topics in data collection, mobile communications technology, and international health and development.

 An experienced global project leader and manager with extensive expertise in international health and development and disaster response, Rose has had long collaborations with the International Federation of the Red Cross and the American Red Cross International Services.
 Based on that experience, she co-founded Magpi (formerly DataDyne) in 2003.
 Magpi’s configurable, web-based mobile application enables people in the field to quickly and easily collect data on any mobile device.
 Its mobile data collection application provides organizations across various industries an easy, cost-effective way to develop mobile forms and generate outgoing SMS and voice messaging campaigns.
-More than 30,000 users in over 170 countries have used Magpi.
+Nearly 40,000 users in over 170 countries have used Magpi.

 Prior to co-founding Magpi, Rose spent seven years as a project manager for the American Red Cross’ information systems, integrating technology’s rapidly evolving potential with efforts in the developing world.
 Currently, her management skills are also put to use at the Wonderland Ballroom in Washington D.C., a neighborhood bar she co-owns with her husband.